sendgrid/sendgrid-java/README.md

 ### Headers

-Headers can be used to add existing SendGrid functionality (like categories or filters) or your own custom headers.
+Headers can be used to add existing SendGrid functionality (like categories or filters through the smtpapi header) or your own custom headers.

 ```java
 SendGrid sendgrid = new SendGrid("sendgrid_username", "sendgrid_password");